-we have created a new screen - SUMMARY, which shows the user all of his answers on one page, with the number of Credit Points he earned at each step.
+we have created a new screen which shows the user all of his answers on one page, with the number of Credit Points he earned at each step.
 The user can go back to a specific question and change it if he finds any mistake or inaccuracy.
-That addition will give the user a full point of view of the process and will create a closure to the whole experience.

 The most important thing we learned from this project was not to be afraid of so-called “grey” and boring subjects.
-In the beginning we had some concerns but once we dived in we actually enjoyed learning and exploring this new world.
-We realized that bureaucratic and complex subjects are much more of a UX challenge than the familiar and loved subjects that we normally tend to prefer.
+We actually enjoyed learning and exploring this new world.

-We think we managed to create a friendly experience with the Income Tax in general and with the Simulator in particular.
+We managed to create a friendly experience with the Income Tax in general and with the Simulator in particular.
 The user understood the content and managed to go through the process from start to finish with a feeling of success and satisfaction.
-In the beginning of the project we said that our main goal was to design a system that is both informative and intuitive, and we think we achieved that.
-Of course, there is a long way to go with expanding and developing the product, but for a start we believe we created a firm and solid base that makes the Simulator less intimidating and complicated than it was before.

-The project was a collaboration of Liran Hadashi & Sapir Yaakov.
+The project was a collaboration between Liran Hadashi & Sapir Yaakov.

 Illustration: Sapir Yaakov.